-The Darling Brewery and Tasteroom offer live events, so be sure to check on their website for the latest news.
+The Darling Brew Tasteroom & Brewery offer live events, so be sure to check their website for the latest news.
 With this picturesque little town being so close to Cape Town it is a perfect venue for a weekend break-away or a holiday from the city.
 There are many diverse attractions ranging from flowers and bird watching to outdoor sports, hiking, art routes, a treasure hunt, a comedy show at Evita se Perron or wine tasting at some of the excellent estates in the area.

 Darling truly has something to offer for everyone and every taste.
 Visit Groote Post, Darling Cellars, Cloof and Ormonde Wines and add to your Darling Brew Experience.

 Find Darling Brew Tasteroom & Brewery on the West Coast WayCulture Route.